12.6 What can you do to help?

 · Get involved with a landcare or streamcare group in your area and/or help at a community planting day near you.
 If you would like to improve the water quality of a neighbouring stream, you could up start a streamcare group.
 For more information contact the Regional Council on 0800 002 004.

 · Keep the drain for the rain: Make sure that you do not tip anything down the stormwater.
 Wash your car on a permeable surface such as grass, so that detergents do not enter the stormwater.

 · If you have an onsite wastewater system for your household, marae, school or business, ensure that your system is maintained and regularly emptied.

 · Reduce and minimise sediment run-off and erosion from construction sites.
-For more information refer to the information sheet on the Regional Council website at the following link:

 On the farm: